hernanhawryluk/instagram-clone-app/README.md

 ## Description

-A fully functional Instagram replica developed in React Native as part of my developer portfolio.
+Fully functional Instagram replica built in React Native, showcasing my skills as a mobile app developer.
+Explore the features and functionality of Instagram in this project.

 ## Features